langlang3/sr_mri/README.md

   |--MRI_volume3.nii.gz
   |--...

-the pretrained model can be obtained from this():
+the pretrained model can be obtained from this(IQ1W):https://pan.baidu.com/s/146XZ9rldjY2GjJ3lMZ69ZQ

 ## Citation:
 If you find this work or code is helpful in your research, please cite: